ctmrbio/stag-mwc/README.md

 workflow, you are welcome to fork this reposity.
 Please consider sharing potential improvements via a pull request.

-If you use this workflow in a publication, please credit the authors by citing the URL of this repository and, when available, its DOI.
-Also, don't forget to cite the actual tools used in your workflow.
+If you use StaG-mwc in a publication, please credit the authors by citing the URL of this repository and, when available, its DOI.
+Also, don't forget to cite the publications of the other tools used in your workflow.

 ### Step 2: Configure workflow
 Configure the workflow according to your needs by editing the file `config.yaml`.
 The most common changes include setting the paths to input and output folders, and configuring what steps of the workflow should be included when running the workflow.

 ### Step 3: Execute workflow
 Test your configuration by performing a dry-run via

     snakemake --use-conda -n